geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 What are the blockers?
 Before we can start to delete more stuff?

 ##### **Geohot** [[00:07:59](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=479)]
-So...
+So..
 We have to switch to range-ify as the default.
 Try range-ify on stuff.
 It is really slow.
 Because it is storing pretty much everything.
-So...
+So..
 Yeah.

 ##### **Chenyu** [[00:08:11](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=491)]
 Or some sensible cost function to start with.

 ##### **Geohot** [[00:08:14](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=494)]
 Yep.
 Make range-ify equals one the default.
-And then once range-ify equals one is the default...
+And then once range-ify equals one is the default..
 We can delete a ton of stuff.
 Right.
-There's probably a good...
+There's probably a good..
 1,500, 2,000 lines we can delete.

 ##### **Geohot** [[00:08:29](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=509)]
-Like every...
+Like every..
 Like half of it.

 ##### **Chenyu** [[00:08:31](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=511)]
-Every time I heard...
-Something like this...
+Every time I heard..
+Something like this..
 My mental discount is like 30%.
 Hey, post-op deleted lines?
 I mean, that's something to start with.
 But sure.

 ##### **Geohot** [[00:08:44](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=524)]
 Yeah.
 No, look.
 Look, range-ify is already using 500 lines.
 Right?
 Like we've already added 500, 600 lines.
-It's not like it's...
+It's not like it's..
 It's nothing.
 Yeah.
 Yeah.
 Yeah.
-Those lines are already paid for, so...
+Those lines are already paid for, so..

 ##### **Geohot** [[00:08:55](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=535)]
 Oh, yeah.
 Okay.
 Great.
 Cool.
 Anything else?
 Nope.